isblab/micos/inputs/preprocessing/crosslinks_biochemical/crosslinks/xlinkdb/README.md

 ```

 #### Step 2
-Download all the crosslink datasets from xlinkdb 4 which have micos proteins and save in `xlinkdb_datasets/`.
+Download all the crosslink datasets from xlinkdb which have micos proteins and save in `xlinkdb_datasets/`.

 #### Step 3
-Separate crosslinks based on the xlinker type as well as the species using:
+Separate the crosslinks based on the xlinker type and the species using:

 ```
 ../scripts/xlinkdb_parse.sh